kthayashi/academic-website/content/authors/admin/_index.md

   icon_pack: fab
   link: https://gitlab.com/kthayashi

-# Link to a PDF of your resume/CV.
+# Link to a PDF of your resume/CV from the About widget.
 # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
 # and uncomment the lines below.
 # - icon: cv